With so many places to visit in Florida, it’s no wonder it’s one of the most popular destinations in America. There’s so much going on in the state!

 Orlando is one of the most popular places to visit in America, never mind Florida.
 The reason for this is the sheer number of theme parks in the city.
 You can visit Disneyworld, Universal Studios, Wet N’ wild and many more.

-If you’re visiting Florida as a family, Orlando is the perfect place to visit because of this.
+If you’re visiting Orlando with toddlers, it’s the perfect place to visit due to its child-friendly nature.
 All of the theme parks are family-friendly and you and your children will have a fantastic time.
 I mean, who doesn’t love Disney?

 If theme parks aren’t your thing, there’s still plenty of things to do in Orlando.
 You can wander down International Drive and check out the numerous attractions there such as mini-golf, museums and alike.